-Your nationality is decisive whether you need a Germany Long-Stay Language Course Visa or not.
+Your nationality determines whether you need a Germany Language Course Visa.
 You will be exempt from the requirement of possessing a visa to attend a language course in Germany, if:

 - You are a citizen of the European Union member states, the European Economic Area and the European Free Trade Association